UPHSL-CCS/data-warehouse-j4a-project-monobloc/README.md

 ---

-## The Data Pipeline — PETL to DataBricks
+## The Data Pipeline — PySpark to DataBricks

 **Purpose:**
 To ingest raw, public academic data and load a clean, analytical schema into a resilient database.